sphamba/smear-cursor.nvim/README.md

 - There is a shadow around the smear (text become invisible).
 This is inherent to the way the smear is rendered, as Neovim is not able to render superimposed characters.
 The shadow is less noticeable when the smear is moving faster (see configuration options).
 - Likely not compatible with other plugins that modify the cursor.
-- When not using floating windows fallback:
-  - No smear when buffer is duplicated
-  - No smear outside buffer (further than the last line)
-  - No smear through wrapped lines

 ## 👨‍💻 Contributing